 Employers can reduce the risk of worker fatigue in the workplace by:

-- Inspect and correct staffing and scheduling issues that might contribute to worker fatigue.
+- Inspecting and correcting staffing and scheduling issues that might contribute to worker fatigue.
 This includes overall workload, work hours, understaffing, and worker absence rates.
+Our Workforce Scheduling software can help with this.

-- Encourage a healthy work/life balance for your employees.
+- Encouraging a healthy work/life balance for your employees.
 Make them aware of the importance of this.

-- Consider putting a Fatigue Risk Management Plan into effect.
+- Putting a Fatigue Risk Management Plan into effect.

 What Is a Fatigue Risk Management Program?